ewwallett/RubiksCubeExercise/README.md

 The solution is a simple .NET 6.0 Console App
 Simply build and run on VS
-All results print to the console
+All results print to the console.

 ## Tools